f4llc0nn/xdg-dmenu/README.md

 I use a tiling window manager (bspwm and occasionally i3wm), so this is necessary for me because sometimes I don't remember the name of a specific tool on kali.

 #####Features
+- Replace/change dmenu and it's args (rofi, or a spin of dmenu or anything similar)
 - Configure the path of .menu file
 - Configure the path of .desktop files associated with categories/submenus listed on .menu file
 - Create exception list of categories/submenus